 In 2013, Belkin partnered up with Lego to launch a UGC campaign that involved making your own customizable iPhone cases with Lego blocks.
 Initially, Belkin developed a series of iPhone cases with Lego blocks.
 Afterward, they asked their customers to build their own custom iPhone cases with Lego blocks using their creativity.
 They were asked to share their pictures on Instagram with specific hashtags.
 This initiative proved to be an effective marketing method when they received a huge promotional boost from their customers.

 Chobani, a Greek yogurt company launched a campaign of their own to boost their sales and increase brand awareness.
 Chobani asked its customers to share their love for their product on social media platforms via images, videos, stories, etc. It received a massive response as they had overflowing loyal customers.
 The contents were shared through the company’s website, digital platforms, and every other related medium.
-This initiative gave them a massive revenue boost as they had increased their brand awareness and gained many loyal customers.
+This initiative gave them a massive revenue boost as they increased their brand awareness and gained many loyal customers.

 4. Pepsi MAX